 The EPPO occupies part of a building provided rent-free by the host state.
 This means that many of the environmental management parameters are managed by the host state, in full compliance with local environmental requirements.
+The host state, supporting the EPPO in promoting environmental management, installed several charging stations for electric vehicles in underground car park.
+Moreover, in order to enhance the building energy efficiency, the host state intends to replace all interior lighting and façade blinds in the course of 2025.

 The IT infrastructure is currently provided by DIGIT, and the EPPO benefits from the same standard of environmental considerations that are applied at the European Commission.

-The EPPO is taking a series of steps towards environment management, in its HQ premises, such as reduced CO2 impact of business-related travel and increased online meetings, interviews of candidates etc. No plastic water bottles or cups are being used at the EPPO.
-Water filtering machines have been installed.
+The EPPO is taking a series of steps towards environment management, in its HQ premises, such as reduced CO2 impact of business-related travel and increased online meetings, interviews of candidates etc. Water filtering machines have been installed on all floors.
+Moreover, water from these fountains is being gradually introduced to meetings and events with catering instead of plastic bottles.
 The EPPO has improved waste separation by introducing recycling bins on every floor.